Please ensure Javascript is enabled for purposes of website accessibility

 SOIL

-The second soil type underlays a small 1 and a half acre block that contains two small sub-blocks (Blocks 12A & 12B) planted with Pinot Gris and Chardonnay.
+The second soil type underlays a small 1 and a half acre block that contains two small sub-blocks (Blocks 11A, 11B & 11C).
+These sub-blocks are planted with Pinot Gris, Chenin Blanc and Pinot Blanc.
 Most of this block is on a shale ledge that protrudes onto our property from the Siskiyou Slope on the west.
 These soils are very shallow; sometimes less than a foot to the shale ledge.
-The soil here also produces exceptional wines including our 2017 Pinot Gris that recently received a "Gold Medal" at the 2018 SIP Northwest Wine Competition.
+The soil here also produces exceptional wines.
+Go to AWARDS to see a complete list of our wine awards.

 WIND